 Liberace! is a moving and highly entertaining tribute to the performer and musician famous for his charm, glitz, and glamour.
 On a set reminiscent of his celebrated television program, Liberace relives the highs (and lows) of his prolific life, revealing the real person behind the persona of an enormously talented and acclaimed performer in American history.
-Interwoven with a rollicking piano score spanning classical and popular music from Chopin to “Chopsticks,” and Rachmaninoff to Ragtime, this solo-performer tour de force will have your audience cheering the life of an uniquely American icon.
+Interwoven with a rollicking piano score spanning classical and popular music from Chopin to “Chopsticks,” and Rachmaninoff to Ragtime, this solo-performer tour de force will have your audience cheering the life of a uniquely American icon.

 Liberace addresses the audience before he sits at the piano, telling them to call him Lee.
 He sits and plays a lively Boogie Woogie.
-During the number he starts a call and response using the audience, having them shout ‘hey!’ at the appropriate moments.
-Once he is finished he does not stop the entertainment, he plays the song again twice as fast.
+During the number he starts a call-and-response using the audience, having them shout ‘hey!’ at the appropriate moments.
+Once he is finished, he does not stop the entertainment, he plays the song again twice as fast.

-Liberace introduces some of the crew in the theatre including the stage manager.
-He begins the evening by taking us back to his childhood years during the great depression.
+Liberace introduces some of the crew in the theatre, including the stage manager.
+He begins the evening by taking us back to his childhood years during the Great Depression.
 He explains how he started out playing classical music by the wish of his father, a French horn player.
-He tells stories of playing piano at Polish wedding, bar mitzvahs, juke joints and even stag parties.
+He tells stories of playing piano at Polish wedding, bar mitzvahs, juke joints, and even stag parties.
 His father was never happy with the less classy gigs, but Liberace loved being an entertainer.

-He tells the story of his first major audition for the Chicago Symphony which he landed.
-While he got ready for that performance he played a restaurant called the Red Room.
+He tells the story of his first major audition for the Chicago Symphony, which he landed.
+While he got ready for that performance, he played a restaurant called the Red Room.
 After he grew tired of that job, Florence helped him find work touring small towns in the upper Midwest.

 It was on this tour that he had his first breakthrough as a performer.
 When he played a show in LaCrosse, Wisconsin, an audience member requested that he play “Three Little Fishies,” a pop song.
-At first he didn’t notice the humor but as he began to play it something sunk in.
+At first he didn’t notice the humor, but as he began to play it, something sunk in.
 He loved to make the audience laugh and enjoy themselves.
-He went on to play the song as famous classical composers might have written it and the audience adored him.
+He went on to play the song as famous classical composers might have written it, and the audience adored him.

-By nineteen fifty-three Liberace was making over one million dollars a year.
+By 1953 Liberace was making over one million dollars a year.
 He was one of the biggest stars in America.
 He even got his chance to play some of the big New York venues like Carnegie Hall, where he unleashed his notorious rendition of “Chopsticks.”
 Liberace as a performer, however, did not impress the critics in New York.
 They denounced his showy and energetic style and grilled him on not being ‘classical’ enough.
 But the audience base was still there, and the next year he sold out Madison Square Garden.
 He was panned by critics as a joke once again and tried to sharpen his image to please them.

 He once again switched his attire to a more conservative look and tried to rebuild his fan base.
 That winter he was playing a Holiday inn in Pittsburgh and wanted to dry-clean his suit.
 There was a bad storm so he did it himself in his hotel room before the show.
-Half a song into the performance he collapsed onstage from acute kidney failure and was rushed to the local hospital.
-While nearly facing death he had a very spiritual intervention with a nun he imagined.
+Half a song into the performance, he collapsed onstage from acute kidney failure and was rushed to the local hospital.
+While nearly facing death, he had a very spiritual intervention with a nun he imagined.

 He decided at that point to change his persona.
 He created “Mr. Showmanship,” an extreme version of his flamboyant, talented entertaining personality and set out to begin playing Las Vegas again.

 He explains how in Vegas he began to play the Frontier and then moved to the Riviera for a higher salary.
-The show began to get even more elegant, with elephants, fountains and the whole nine yards.
+The show began to get even more elegant, with elephants, fountains, and the whole nine yards.
 He tells of the performers who stole some of their entertaining styles from him and reveals some of his more famous costumes.

 At this point he makes a complete transition into “Mr. Showmanship,” and puts on what might have been one of his many Vegas shows.

-As he leaves the embodiment of the persona he takes us through more of the history of Vegas, explaining how he moved to the Hilton after the Riviera.
+As he leaves the embodiment of the persona, he takes us through more of the history of Vegas, explaining how he moved to the Hilton after the Riviera.

-All of the drama stopped dead in its tracks though, when Liberace found that he had been diagnosed with AIDS.
+All of the drama stopped dead in its tracks, though, when Liberace found that he had been diagnosed with AIDS.
 He kept performing, keeping the disease as a secret until he died.
 The autopsy and the tabloids revealed the truth to the public.